 Another way how to disable all pop-ups and notifications completely is to turn on the so-called ‘Silent/Gaming Mode’ in your avast! antivirus.
 This mode basically means you won’t even know you have the avast! antivirus on your computer although you will be actually still protected.
 Very comfortable, isn’t it?

-If you want to turn on this mode you have to go to ‘Settings’ located in the top-right area of the program main window.
-In ‘Settings’ find item ‘Silent/Gaming Mode’, and simply tick the box and the mode is turned on.
-Since now you won’t see any systray pop-up notification from avast!.
+If you want to turn on this mode you have to go to ‘Settings’ » ‘General’ and find item ‘Silent/Gaming Mode’.
+Simply tick the box and the mode is turned on.
+Turning on this mode can also be done using the avast! systray icon.
+Just right-click on it and left-click on ‘Silent/gaming mode’.
+That’s it since now you won’t see any systray pop-up notification from avast! antivirus.